 The fast start-up time for Docker containers technology allows one to virtualize a single process or the execution of a bunch of applications, instead of a complete operating system.
-This opens up new possibilities, for example the possibility to "virtualize" distributed job executions in an HPC cluster of computers.
+This opens up new possibilities.
+For example, the ability to chain together the execution of multiple containers as it is commonly done with computational workflows, or the possibility to "virtualize" distributed job executions in an HPC cluster of computers.

-In this work we show that Docker containerization has a negligible impact on the execution performance of common genomic pipelines where tasks are generally very time consuming.
+In this paper we show that Docker containerization has a negligible impact on the execution performance of common genomic pipelines where tasks are generally very time consuming.

 The minimal performance loss introduced by the Docker engine is offset by the advantages of running an analysis in a self-contained and precisely controlled runtime environment.
 Docker makes it easy to precisely prototype an environment, maintain all its variations over time and rapidly reproduce any former configuration one may need to re-use.
 These capacities guarantee consistent results over time and across different computing platforms.

+Though this work takes in consideration a limited but representative subset of bioinformatics tools and data analysis workflows we expect that these findings can be generalized to other computational analysis having similar resource requirement and tasks granularity composition.

 References